akashmaurya517/rock-paper-sciessors/README.md

 class scissors → 2

 ## How to use.
-1. Run the notebook code generat the data and make the model.
+1. Run the notebook code generat the data and make the model.(make sure the directories are made)
 2. run play_game.py to play the game